MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/gallery/installing-psget.md

 > files from the `<modulename>\<version>` to the `<modulename>` folder on the destination machine,
 > as shown in the instructions below.

-> [!NOTE]
+#### Preparatory Step on computers running PowerShell 3.0

-> The instructions below install the modules in directory `$env:ProgramFiles\WindowsPowerShell\Modules`.
+The instructions in the sections below install the modules in directory `$env:ProgramFiles\WindowsPowerShell\Modules`.
-> In PowerShell 3.0, this directory isn't listed in `$env:PSModulePath` by default, so you'll need
-> to add it in order for the modules to be auto-loaded.
-Open an elevated PowerShell session and run
+In PowerShell 3.0, this directory isn't listed in `$env:PSModulePath` by default, so you'll need to add it in order for the modules to be auto-loaded.

-> the following command (which will take effect in future sessions):
+Open an elevated PowerShell session and run the following command (which will take effect in future sessions):

 ```powershell
 [Environment]::SetEnvironmentVariable(